 You can filter the list of talk proposals by free text (searching by talk title, description, or username/bio), by state, speaker gender, or by any category that you have created.
 You can also sort the talks by creation date, number of votes, or (once there is feedback) by feedback rating.

 Once the committee has finished voting, select “Votes” and “Descending” in the Sort by drop down to see the talks with the highest number of votes first.
 To download the list of talk proposals, click the Download as CSV button.

-Each talk can be in one of three states:
+Each talk can be in one of four states: